The Export feature allows you to export your artwork and share it with a client or social media, or to print it in different formats.

 Sending the Vectornator Document to a Different Device

-The cross-platform functionality offers you the possibility to keep working on the same Vectornator document but on a different device.
+Our cross-platform functionality offers you the ability to keep working on the same Vectornator document on a different device.

-On iPad and iPhone, you can always export your document in Vectornator format by going to the the Export Tab, inside the Navigation Bar and then tap on the "VN" icon.
+On iPad and iPhone, you can always export your document in the Vectornator format by going to the the Export Tab, opening the Navigation Bar, and tapping on the VN icon.

 Sending via AirDrop

-Once you have selected the Vectornator format (VN), use AirDrop to send your files to the close iPhone, iPad, or Mac.
-AirDrop allows you to send files across Apple’s devices in a super easy and fast way.
+Once you have selected the Vectornator format (VN), use AirDrop to send your files to the closest iPhone, iPad, or Mac.
+AirDrop allows you to send files across Apple’s devices quickly and easily.

 Access One Document via iCloud

-Another option you have is to save one single document directly into your iCloud.
-To do that tap on the Files App icon you find inside the Export Panel and select iCloud Drive.
+Another option you have is to save a single document directly to your iCloud.
+To do this, just tap on the Files App icon inside the Export Panel, and select iCloud Drive.

 Access Multiple Documents via iCloud

-Or, if you want to move several files in one go, you can select them from the Files App inside the Vectornator folder “drawings” and duplicate them in the iCloud Drive.
+If you want to move several files at the same time, you can select them from the Files App inside the Vectornator folder “drawings” and duplicate them in the iCloud Drive.

 Opening the Exported Document